benmccormick/benmccormick.github.io/src/pages/posts/2017/jest-matchers/jest-matchers-2.md

 ### Contains Matchers

 Contains matchers are exactly what they sound like.
-They're matchers that check and see if an array or string contains an item or substring.
+They're matchers that check to see if an array contains an item or if a string contains a substring.

 #### toContain and toContainEqual